Link Search Menu Expand Document

 NIST Risk Management Framework

-The U.S. National Institute of Science and Technology’s (NIST) Artificial Intelligence Risk Management Framework (AI RMF 1.0) is used to inform our Glossary.
+The U.S. National Institute of Science and Technology’s (NIST) Artificial Intelligence Risk Management Framework (AI RMF 1.0) is used to inform our glossary.

 OpenAI